 Applicable statutes, rules and regulations.

-Formularies and Formulary Templates used during the examination period.
+Formularies and formulary templates used during the examination period.
 Utilization review policies and procedures.

-All policies, procedures, and other documentation relevant to drug utilization management; including but not limited to, all fail-first policies including step-therapy protocols, prior authorization requirements, and medical necessity guidelines.
+All policies, procedures, and other documentation relevant to drug utilization management, including but not limited to, all fail-first policies including step-therapy protocols, prior authorization requirements, and medical necessity guidelines.

 Any and all list(s) of medications included in and excluded from the mail order benefit.

-Any and list(s) of all medications allowed for a 90-day supply, and those only allowed for 30-day supply or less, for both mail order and retail pharmacies.
+Any and all list(s) of medications allowed for a 90-day supply, and those only allowed for 30-day supply or less, for both mail order and retail pharmacies.

 Others Reviewed